Pennie Lindeque is Head of Science for Marine Ecology and Biodiversity at Plymouth Marine Laboratory (PML).

 Current focus relevant to the DIAPOD project includes developing molecular techniques for identification of holoplankton and meroplankton, including Next Generation Sequencing and eDNA technologies.

-Pennie has published 35 peer reviewed papers with > 1775 citations, is an invited chair of the Study Group on Integrated Morphological and Molecular Taxonomy (SGIMT) and currently holds the position of Head of Postgraduate Studies at PML.
+Pennie has published 35 peer reviewed papers with > 1775 citations, is an invited chair of the Study Group on Integrated Morphological and Molecular Taxonomy (SGIMT).

 Plastic pollution: Arctic sea ice contains huge quantity of microplastics, reveals new analysis